evidentlyai/evidently/docs/book/monitoring/design_dashboard.md

 |Grouped bar chart: `HistBarMode.GROUP`.
 Shows absolute counts.|![](../.gitbook/assets/monitoring/panel_dist_group_2-min.png)|
 |Overlay bar chart: `HistBarMode.OVERLAY`.
 Shows absolute counts.
 Values overlay each other.|![](../.gitbook/assets/monitoring/panel_dist_overlay-min.png)|
 |Stacked bar chart: `HistBarMode.RELATIVE`.
 Shows relative frequency (percentage).|![](../.gitbook/assets/monitoring/panel_dist_relative-min.png)|

+{% hint style="info" %}
+**What is the difference between a Distribution Panel and a Histograms Plot?**.
+A Histogram Plot displays the distribution of individual values from all snapshots over a period.
+Each source snapshot must contain a **single value** of the type (e.g., a "number of drifting features").
+The Plot shows how frequently each of the numbers occurs.
+A Distribution Panel, in contrast, shows changes in distribution over time.
+Each source snapshot must contain a **distribution histogram** (e.g., a histogram of categorical values).
+The Plot shows how these distributions change within the selected timeframe.
+{% endhint %}

 # What's next?
 How to add [monitoring Panels and Tabs](design_dashboard_api.md).